nikhiljose7/captionToImage/README.md

     ```

 2.  **Set up the Backend:**
-    * Open and run the `caption_to_image_Backend.ipynb` notebook in a Jupyter environment.
+    * Navigate to the repository directory and run the backend script.
 This will install all the necessary backend dependencies and start the FastAPI server.
+        ```bash
+        python backend.py
+        ```
     * When the backend is running, it will generate a public ngrok URL.
 Copy this URL.

 3.  **Set up the Frontend:**